apcaplan/nlp-app/README.md

 Once you have a key, create an .env file in the root directory and add your Aylien API key there.
 A model (without key) is included in .sample-env for easy reference.
 Simply add your id and key after the respective equals signs.

 ## About
 I built this app to practice working with Web APIs, asynchronous code, and build tools.
-The app uses Aylien API to analyze a text or blog post and dynamically updates UI with various attributes of that text, baseds on user input.
+The app uses Aylien API to analyze a text or blog post and dynamically updates UI with various attributes of that text, based on user input.